-ENVS 4020 Coastal Zone Management 3 Credits
+ENVS 4020 Coastal Zone Management 4 Credits

-Prerequisite: ENVS 3100 Sustainability and ENVS 3600 Oceanography or permission of instructor
+Prerequisite: ENVS 3100 and ENVS 3600 or permission of instructor

 Coastal management encompasses decisions and actions taken to keep the natural environment, built environment, quality of life, and economic prosperity of coastal areas in balance.
 This course examines major trends and issues that are impacting coastal resources.
 Scientific, economic, social, and political aspects of each issue will be discussed and case studies will be used to help define the competing interests in coastal resources and explain governance structures that manage those interests.
 Topics include climate change preparedness including sea level rise, shoreline change, development, habitat loss, public access, and threats to water quality.
+The Coastal Zone Management Lab will provide students with hands on experiences in the field to discuss topics such as beach dynamics and management, coastal marshland delineations and laws, enforceable policies, sustainable development, coastal hazards and shoreline change.

-ENVS 4200 Environmental Geochemistry 4 Credits
+ENVS 4900 Internship in Environmental Science 1-4 Credits